 Looking for bridal shower game ideas?
 We’ve got tons, including games from our favorite wedding experts who’ve played them all.
-Here are some bridal shower game ideas that are sure to provide creative, quirky diversions that attendees can get excited about.
-See which bridal shower games you and your guests might want to play!
+From the tried and true traditional games of old to creative new takes that are sure to become fan favorites, we've rounded up a slew of fun for everyone from your besties to your family support system.
+And we guarantee they'll be approved by every generation in attendance.
+Here are some bridal shower game ideas that are sure to provide quirky diversions that attendees can get excited about.

 Hang up 10 or so numbered pictures of the bride and her fiancé on various trips or in different locations.
 Guests can write down where they think each picture was taken, and the person with the most correct guesses wins a small prize. —Lauren Yang of GoodWorld

 Play a music matching game that pulls wedding songs from the couple's extended families.
-At the shower, display wedding photos from the bride and groom's parents, grandparents, aunts, uncles, cousins, and siblings.
+At the shower, display wedding photos from the to-be-weds's parents, grandparents, aunts, cousins, and siblings.
 Then have guests try to match the photo of each couple with their first-dance song.
-If you can pull it off, play a slideshow with the correct songs (shortened, for time).
-The guest with the most matches gets an iTunes gift card. —Trish Simitakos of Trish Star Events
+Play a slideshow with the correct songs (shortened, for time) and award the guest with the most matches an iTunes gift card. —Trish Simitakos of Trish Star Events

 Set up a full bar, label all ingredients with cards, and have teams compete to concoct the best wedding cocktail.
 The bride can then choose her favorite drink and the team chosen gets bragging rights at the bar. —Brianne Noonan of Pretty Polite Print Boutique

-Print out traditional vows, leaving blanks for nouns, verbs, and adjectives.
+Print out traditional vows but leaving blanks for nouns, verbs, and adjectives.
 A bridesmaid asks each guest for a word.
 At the end of the party, the bride reads "her" wedding vows.
-Nerds, literary types, and anyone with an online Scrabble addiction will eagerly play this game.
-For an added bonus, you can ask the groom to arrive at the end of the party and hold a mock ceremony with the funniest vows.
-Tee-hee.
+For an added bonus, you can ask her SO to arrive at the end of the party and hold a mock ceremony with the funniest vows.